Antoine Griezmann: 2010–2012: Youth Career

-Senior
+2014–2016: Senior debut and Euro 2016 runner-up

 On 27 February 2014, Griezmann received a call-up to France's senior squad by coach Didier Deschamps to play in a friendly against the Netherlands at the Stade de France.
-He earned his first cap on 5 March, appearing as a starter in the 2–0 home win and playing the first 68 minutes.
+On 5 March, he debuted as a starter in the 2–0 home victory and playing the first 68 minutes.

-2014 World Cup

 On 13 May, he was named in Deschamps' squad for the 2014 FIFA World Cup.
-On 1 June, playing against Paraguay in Nice, he scored his first international goal for France, opening a 1–1 draw.
-He added two more as a late substitute for Olivier Giroud in France's final warm-up match, against Jamaica on 8 June, the final two in an 8–0 win.
-On 15 June, he was selected to start in France's first match of the World Cup, replacing the injured Franck Ribéry on the left side of Les Bleus attack as they defeated Honduras 3–0 in Porto Alegre.
+Against Paraguay in Nice on 1 June, he scored his first international goal for France, opening a 1–1 draw.
+He added two more as a late substitute for Olivier Giroud in France's final warm-up match, against Jamaica on 8 June, the final two in an 8–0 victory.
+On 15 June, he was selected to start in France's first match of the World Cup, replacing the injured Franck Ribéry on the left side of the team's attack as they defeated Honduras 3–0 in Porto Alegre.
 In the last 16 against Nigeria, his pressure led to Joseph Yobo scoring a late own goal for a 2–0 French victory.
 France were eliminated in the quarter-finals by eventual champions Germany.

-Euro 2016

 Griezmann was chosen for France as they hosted UEFA Euro 2016, and started the opening game, a 2–1 win over Romania.
 For their performances, he and Paul Pogba were benched for the next game against Albania at the Stade Vélodrome; Griezmann came on in place of Giroud in the second half and headed Adil Rami's cross with the first shot on target in the last minute to open a 2–0 win.
 In the last 16 against the Republic of Ireland in Lyon, he scored twice as the French recovered from a half-time deficit to win 2–1, and was also fouled by Shane Duffy who was given a straight red card.

 On 3 July, Griezmann assisted Pogba and Dimitri Payet before scoring himself in a 5–2 quarter-final win over Iceland; it was his first goal at the Stade de France.
-In the semi-finals against the country of his father's birth, Germany, four days later, he scored twice in a 2–0 victory to lead France to their third European Championship final.
+In the semi-finals against the country of his father's birth, Germany, he scored twice in a 2–0 victory to lead France to their third European Championship final.
 Following a 1–0 defeat to Portugal in the final on 10 July, Griezmann won the Golden Boot as the tournament's top scorer, with six goals and two assists in seven games, and was named the tournament's best player, also being named to the team of the tournament.
 His tally of six goals at the tournament was second only to the nine goals by compatriot Michel Platini at UEFA Euro 1984.